 CAS utilizes both formative and summative evaluation strategies in assessing our programs.
 The assessments are conducted to provide feedback to CAS faculty and staff so that programs can be continually improved for greater effectiveness.
 Assessment data are collected throughout the year by a variety of methods, including but not limited to questionnaires, focus groups, grade comparisons, utilization numbers, workshop and presentation evaluation, satisfaction surveys, feedback from students and faculty, and institutional data analysis.

 Overall, CAS services have been deemed very effective by students and faculty.
 Recent analysis of graduation rates shows that the CAS helps students earn their degrees.

 The most common recommendation emerging from assessment data is to increase the services available to students; however, these services have been limited due to financial constraints.
 As a result of the recommendation, we added additional tutorial center and online tutoring options, increased the number and type of study strategies workshops (online and in-person), and increased the number of Supplemental Instruction (SI) sections offered (with available funding) for students.

-Today the CAS is certified as an NCLCA Learning Center of Excellence and is composed of two (2) major areas: Academic Support and Academic Empowerment, under the direction of Melissa Brocato who began working in the Center in 1999.
-Organizationally located under the Division of Affairs, the Center now employs nine (9) full-time professional staff, one (1) part-time professional, five (5) graduate assistants, and approximately 100 student employees with plans to grow in order to meet the demand for CAS services.
-The CAS staff tirelessly works to accomplish the Center’s mission to enhance the learning and teaching experience by empowering individuals with effective, transferable strategies and resources.
+Today, as a NCLCA Learning Center of Excellence, the CAS is composed of two (2) major areas: Academic Support and Academic Empowerment.
+Organizationally located in the Division of Academic Affairs, the Center employs seven (7) full-time professional staff, five (5) graduate assistants, and approximately 150 student employees, with plans to grow in order to meet the demand for CAS services.
+CAS’ parent organization, LSU Student Success, also contributes technology, marketing, assessment and administrative support expertise to support the Center’s mission to enhance the learning and teaching experience by empowering individuals with effective, transferable strategies and resources.